This won't be the last time an ad gets rejected. Set up Bïrch to catch the next one automatically, before it disrupts your campaigns.

 1. Prohibited & restricted content

-Meta divides content into prohibited and restricted categories:
+Meta divides content into two categories:

 - Prohibited content: Scams, deceptive financial offers, misleading health claims, illegal products, and violent or sensational content are never allowed.

-Context matters.
-The same topic can be prohibited in one situation and restricted in another.
+Note: The same topic can be prohibited in one situation and restricted in another.
+Rules will vary between countries.

 For instance, Meta prohibits explicit nudity in ads.
 However, exceptions may be made for content that’s educational, health-related, or artistic—as long as it’s presented appropriately and complies with Meta’s policies (such as correct targeting or disclaimers where required).